alexanderroidl/fredy/README.md

 # Architecture
 ![Architecture](/doc/architecture.jpg "Architecture")

-### Immoscout
+### ImmoScout24
-Immoscout has implemented advanced bot detection.
+ImmoScout24 has implemented advanced bot detection.
 In order to work around this, we are using a reversed engineered version of their mobile api.
 See [Immoscout Reverse Engineering Documentation](https://github.com/orangecoding/fredy/blob/master/reverse-engineered-immoscout.md)

 # Analytics
 Fredy is completely free (and will always remain free).
 However, it would be a huge help if you’d allow me to collect some analytical data.